RoboBreizh-RoboCup-Home/manager_pepper/README.md

 **If you want to use a ROS Noetic installation on the robot or on your computer** rostopic pub /pnp/planToExec std_msgs/String "data: 'stop'" --once
 ```

+## Legacy code

+Some functions were used in previous code.
+To avoid compiling them a global variable named ```LEGACY`` has been added.
+You need to set it as a compiling argument in order to make it run.